How to Get into the Harvard MBA Program (Ultimate Guide)

 One unique feature of the HBS application form is that you’re asked to highlight a key accomplishment and a key challenge for each job you've held.
 No other business school does this.
 For savvy candidates, it’s an incredible opportunity to stand out.
 With the new essay word counts tighter than ever, the form becomes even more critical real estate for showing leadership, growth, and resilience.

-If you handle it thoughtfully, these short entries can add real texture and weight to your application, helping you show not just what you did, but how you made a difference along the way.
+If you handle it thoughtfully, these short entries can add real texture and weight to your application, helping you show not just what you did, but how you think and act.

 How do you write strong Harvard MBA essays?